 Subsequent expenditure is capitalized only when it increases the future economic benefits embodied in the specific asset to which it relates.
-All other expenditure, including expenditure on internally generated goodwill and brands, are recognised in profit or loss as incurred.
+All other expenditure, including expenditure on internally generated goodwill and brands, are recognized in profit or loss as incurred.

-(v) Amortisation of intangible assets with finite useful lives
+(v) Amortization of intangible assets with finite useful lives

-Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets, other than goodwill, from the date that they are available for use.
+Amortization is recognized in profit or loss on a straight-line basis over the estimated useful lives of intangible assets, other than goodwill, from the date that they are available for use.
 The estimated useful lives for the current and previous year are as follows: